Kobting/STS-Annotations/README.md

 https://github.com/Kobting/STS-Annotations/wiki/Adding-to-your-project
 Example project using this project (with gradle and kotlin): https://github.com/Kobting/STS-ThePain

-## Building

-Update [sts-dependencies.dependencies.gradle.kts](https://github.com/Kobting/STS-Annotations/blob/main/buildSrc/src/main/kotlin/sts-dependencies.dependencies.gradle.kts) to point to your steam installation path.
-After that you should be able to build the project.

 ## Current features

 1. `@CardString` for auto generating the card strings file.